 Elasticsearch is a memory-intensive application.
 The default cluster logging installation deploys 16G of memory for both memory requests and memory limits.
 The initial set of OpenShift Container Platform nodes might not be large enough to support the Elasticsearch cluster.
 You must add additional nodes to the OpenShift Container Platform cluster to run with the recommended or higher memory.
-Each Elasticsearch node can operate with a lower memory setting, though this is not recommended for production deployments.
+Each Elasticsearch node can operate with a lower memory setting, though this is not recommended for production environments.

-The Elasticsearch Operator names the PVCs using the Elasticsearch resource name.
+The OpenShift Elasticsearch Operator names the PVCs using the Elasticsearch resource name.
 Refer to Persistent Elasticsearch Storage for more details.

 Fluentd ships any logs from systemd journal and /var/log/containers/ to Elasticsearch.